 To initiate the provisional accreditation process, a representative of the proposed sponsoring institution must contact the ARC-PA to verify institutional eligibility.
 After determining the program’s eligibility, the ARC-PA provides the program with information on the application process and timeline for consideration.

 The provisional accreditation review process includes a series of three site visits prior to subsequent commission reviews and accreditation action.

 Programs applying for Provisional Accreditation are not eligible to propose a distant campus as a component of the application process.
-Provisionally accredited programs are not eligible to expand to a distant campus until two years after completing the provisional accreditation process and having obtained accreditation - continued status without an adverse accreditation action during that period of time.
+The ARC-PA will not consider expansion to a distant campus until the program has held Accreditation-Continued status for five years after completing the provisional accreditation process.

 The Accreditation Resources page of the web site contains important information from ARC-PA aimed at helping programs prepare for their ongoing self analysis, prepare for site visits and develop syllabi.

-Fifty percent of the Provisional Application Fee is due at time of request for entry into the process for placement on an upcoming ARC-PA agenda that is non-refundable but applied toward Provisional application fee.
-(Program is responsible for site visit fees for initial provisional visit.)
+Fifty percent of the Provisional Application Fee is due at time of request for entry into the provisional accreditation process and placement on an upcoming ARC-PA agenda.
+The fee is non-refundable.
+(The program is responsible for site visit fees for the initial provisional visit.)

 Accredited programs pay an annual accreditation fee, billed each year in December.

 A copy of the current fee schedule is available on the ARC-PA web site.
 Programs that cancel their site visits within sixty days of their scheduled visits will be responsible for any expenses associated with the visit that have been incurred by the ARC-PA.